ingrid-liu/Small-Side-Project-4-MVC-Employee/README.md

 And there are several tiny modifications on the TS syntax.
 Feel free to check my code while you are playing around.

-Welcome to message me if you met any prob while trying this project.
+Welcome to message me if you met any prob while cloning this project.
 I will try my best to answer your questions.

 <b>My email: </b>